 In terms of trusts, the PRDG legal team can help you achieve the following goals:

 Effective estate planning includes elements of tax planning.
-Amelia M. Edelman, and Charles W. Gordon IV have extensive experience in consulting with clients on choosing the most effective and beneficial estate plan.
-They will review and assist in structuring wills and trusts to eliminate or minimize federal estate taxes and gift taxes.
+Amelia M. Edelman and Charles W. Gordon have extensive experience in consulting with clients on choosing the most effective and beneficial estate plan.
+With the new addition of Blaine Floerke, the team will review and assist in structuring wills and trusts to eliminate or minimize federal estate taxes and gift taxes.

 The firm’s practice extends to all areas of taxation, including: